MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-conditions.md

 ### Item lists

-A condition that contains an @-expression such as `@(SomeItems)` is expanded in items, item groups, and in targets.
+A condition that contains an @-expression such as `@(SomeItems)` is expanded in  item groups and in targets.

 Items can depend on any property, and can depend on items that are already defined in sequence.